 There’s a Ton of Ancient Ruins

-The ruins on Huahine are said to be as significant as the ones on Easter Island, which is pretty cool, I guess. <— Not a person who likes ruins.
+The ruins on Huahine are said to be as significant as the ones on Easter Island, which is, well, rather surprising, really.

 But in all seriousness, Huahine is covered in ancient Polynesian ruins, and they’re all free to visit and clamber over.
 And although they do now look like piles of coral and stone, they used to be religious temples; sites where human and animal sacrifices took place; places for villagers to build canoes and braid ropes.
 James Cook is said to have witnessed a sacrifice here.
 There’s even some 400-year-old fishing traps made of stone that are still in use today.